leolanese/web-workers-interceptors/README.md

 Run `npm run reverse-proxy` for Express server which has the reverse proxy setup (server.js) Run `npm run server` for Angular application at `http://192.168.1.127:8080`

----

-## Updates

-- unregister in place
-- sending messages to service worker